Database-Based Observability

 |---|---|---|---|---|

-collector_service_name | string | Yes | - | Collector service address (K8s FQDN or IP) |
+collector_service_name | string | Yes | - | Collector service address resolvable and reachable from the gateway data plane, such as a FQDN or service address |

 collector_port | int | Yes | - | Collector port |